 Chili peppers of all varieties can help asthma suffers in more ways than one.
 The first is because chili peppers contain capsaicin.
 This is what gives peppers it’s heat.
 But capsaicin also works to block “substance P,” a neuropeptide that is typically associated with inflammation— the same kind of inflammation that occurs within one’s breathing tubes.
 The hotter the pepper, the more capsaicin is contains and thus the more inflammation-fighting power it possesses.
 Aim to add habañeros, cayenne pepper and jalapeños into your next meal to reap the most benefits.
 In addition, chili peppers are high in vitamin A which is needed to keep all of your epithelial tissues healthy, including the respiratory, gastrointestinal and reproductive tracts.

 Lastly, if you are suffering from a severe asthma attack and do not have your medication on hand, a steaming cup of black coffee might just be able to save your life.
-When looking to try this at home, see here the available options from coffee machines perth.

 This is because according to studies when coffee is consumed and digested it creates small amounts of theophylline—a chemical that is often used in most asthma medications to soothe wheezing and breathing complications.
 Although the asthma fighting benefits of coffee is only temporary, studies also show that regular coffee drinkers are able to control their asthma more than non-coffee drinkers.
 Not a fan of coffee?
 A strong tea may just be able to do the trick as well.